hatsuseno/agrep/README.md

 * TRE is a lightweight, robust, and efficient POSIX compliant regexp matching library with some exciting features such as approximate (fuzzy) matching.
 * AGREPY: Python port of agrep string matching with errors
 * The bitap library , another new and fresh implementation of the bitap algorithm.
 Windows - C - Cygwin
-* PERL module String:Approx. Perl extension for approximate matching (fuzzy matching) by Jarkko Hietaniemi, Finland
+* PERL module [String::Approx](https://metacpan.org/pod/String::Approx).
+Perl extension for approximate matching (fuzzy matching) by Jarkko Hietaniemi, Finland

 Further stuff with the same name (agrep)